vestrel00/contacts-android/docs/accounts/query-raw-contacts.md

 You may, of course, use other multi-threading libraries or just do it yourself =)

-> Extensions for Kotlin Flow and RxJava are also in the v1 roadmap, which includes APIs for
+> ℹ️ Extensions for Kotlin Flow and RxJava are also in the v1 roadmap, which includes APIs for
 > listening to Contacts database changes.

 ## Performing the query with permission